sensible-hq/sensible-docs/readme-sync/v0/integrations/2000 - zapier/1000 - zapier-getting-started.md

 Before you can integrate Sensible with Airtable, you need to set up a destination in Airtable to hold the extracted data Sensible creates.
 Take the following steps:

 1. Sign in or create an [Airtable account](https://airtable.com/).
-2. Navigate to the example [Sensible test base](https://airtable.com/shrJOFW1mdUdaSMiV/tblpjJbsekvE6wEwr/viw4FaqsAD3uXBAmh?blocks=hide ), and click **Copy base**.
-Or, create your own Airtable destination using the following image as a guide:
+2. Create a destination Airtable base using the following image as a guide, with **extraction id**, **adjusted gross income**, and **taxpayer name**:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/zapier_7.png)

-The example base contains a field, or column, for each piece of document data to extract.
-Zapier adds a record, or row, for each new document you extract from.
+The base contains a field (displayed as a column), for each piece of document data to extract.
+Zapier adds a record (displayed as a row), for each new document you extract from.

 3. (Optional) examine the [example extraction](https://app.sensible.so/quick-extraction/) you created in the previous section.
 To add more data from the extraction, create corresponding Airtable fields.
 For example, create a `Total taxes owed` field.